 Montenegro or Crna Gora in Serbian.
-I have to confess that I didn’t know where the name comes from, I only knew that it meant ˝Black Mountain˝.
+I have to confess that I didn’t know where the name comes from, I only know that it means ˝Black Mountain˝.
 I didn’t really see black mountains though.
-In Montenegro the mountains were green.
+The mountains of Montenegro were green.
 Everything was green.
-Green valleys, green peaks, green forests, green fields..
+Green valleys, green peaks, green forests, green fields.
 Green, green, green in all possible shades and shapes.

 The Via Dinarica trail leads you from National Park to National Park, it connects one stunning piece of nature after another.
 Day after day I slept high up in the mountains.
 Just a few little towns along the way, but other than that, it’s mountains mountains mountains.
 Karst mountains.
-Mountains covered with white rocks and colorful flowers.
+Mountains covered with white rocks and colourful flowers.
 Steep cliffs, sweet hills, impressive peaks and a lot of cattle.
 Sheep mostly.
 In the mountains of Montenegro I’ve seen more sheep than people.

 Komovi flew over into Bjelasica and Biogradska Gora National Park.
 It was quite some unpaved road hiking with here and there a real hiking path, but I enjoyed every step.
 The road gently curved along the mountains, a real treat for everybody who likes to look around during a hike.
 Wide vistas, spectacular views all day long.
 Until the descend to Mojkovac.

 Between Sinjajevina and Durmitor there are some unavoidable road sections.
-Still I wouldn’t say that this is a bad part of the trail.
+Still, I wouldn’t say that this is a bad part of the trail.
 It’s part of the deal when you’re hiking a long distance trail.
 You hike through a country, connecting the places, mountains, National Parks.
 You’re connecting the dots.
-It is inevitable that you cross some towns and some roads every now and then.
+It is inevitable that you cross some towns and some roads occasionally.
 They are to me just as much part of the deal, part of the trail.
 The trail as a story of a country in total.

 Luckily it is easy to escape the towny, touristy craziness by camping at Ivan Do, next to Crno Jezero at the foot of Durmitor NP.
 Once you’re there, you can see, smell and feel Durmitor.

 Again, nature was in control, the weather, the terrain, water sources, not knowing what to expect.
-During the day the temperatures could rise pretty high, but at night is was all of the sudden chilly.
+During the day the temperatures could rise pretty high, but at night it was all of a sudden chilly.
 Clouds and thunderstorms told me when and how to move.
 I respected that, respected the mountains.
 Patiently waited out bad weather.
 Let the weather decide.

 The last leg of the Via Dinarica trail in Montenegro followed the Sušica Canyon to Nedajno, led me through this so called Trnovački Durmitor and brought me to the famous heart shaped lake, Trnovačko Jezero.
 With the mountain Maglić on the border between Montenegro and Bosnia and Herzegovina, this was the last climb in Montenegro.
 With this climb, I managed to completely cross the second country on the Via Dinarica.
 I connected the mountains of Montenegro from border to border.
 From lake to lake.
 Every mountain massif had its own story, its own character with its unique features and typical appearance.

 All beautiful.
 Spectacular, strong and powerful.
 Peaks, lakes, rocks.
 Canyons and high plateaus.
-Sharp lines, shapes and colors.
-Bright colors.
+Sharp lines, shapes and colours.
+Bright colours.
 Splendid vistas, majestic view.
 Rapidly changing weather, unpredictable nature.
 Diverse landscape and rural mountain life.

 The mountains of Montenegro are absolutely magnificent!